scroll symbol, Mississippian culture, Moundville, Alabama

 Required Texts

-bullet Archaeology Essentials: Theories, Methods, and Practice, by Colin Renfrew and Paul Bahn (Thames & Hudson, 4th ed.
-2018).
+bullet Archaeology: Theories, Methods, and Practice, by Colin Renfrew, Paul Bahn, and Elizabeth DeMarrais (Thames & Hudson, 9th ed.
+2024).
 This text is available at the University bookstores and can also be obtained from other vendors of your choosing.

 Machu Picchu at the Field Museum